 Before I started studying this way, I was working through one of those “read the Bible in a year” programs (which have their place).
 But I did not feel like I was growing spiritually because I was just reading chapters to check off a list – not truly absorbing and applying the Scriptures.

 While you are reading your designated chapter, every few verses, jot down something you learned.
 Sometimes I will try to summarize what I have read to stay on track.
 Other times I will jot down an idea that really jumps out at me.
-Writing notes as I read really helps me to gain a deeper understanding of the text and is a great asset as you learn how to grow spiritually.
+Writing notes as I read really helps me to gain a deeper understanding of the text and is a great asset.

 After reading, write down the overall concepts you learned about your particular topic.
 You might be surprised at what you find!